mkdocstrings/griffe/docs/docstrings.md

     These flags are used to alter the behavior of [doctest][] when testing docstrings, and should not be visible in your docs.
 Default: true.
 - `warn_unknown_params`: Warn about parameters documented in docstrings that do not appear in the signature.
 Default: true.
-- `allow_section_blank_line`: Allow blank lines in sections' content.
-    When false, a blank line finishes the current section.
-    When true, single blank lines are kept as part of the section.
-    You can terminate sections with double blank lines.
-Default: false.

 #### Attributes